-- 2008: Kim Roberts hired as Director of Education. and Rachel Brook begins as cantorial soloist.
+- 2008: Kim Roberts becomes Director of Education. and Rachel Brook begins as cantorial soloist.

-- 2009: Paula Sayag hired as Early Childhood Director.
+- 2009: Paula Sayag becomes Early Childhood Director.

 - 2010: Rabbi Baht Weiss becomes our associate rabbi, and Joshana Erenberg begins as cantorial soloist.

-- 2016: Rabbi Gary Pokras becomes our senior rabbi.
-Kayitz summer programming starts and we celebrate Rabbi Jack Luxemburg with a gala.
+- 2016: Rabbi Gary Pokras becomes our senior rabbi, and Kayitz summer programming starts.

 - 2017: Rabbi Jack Luxemburg becomes rabbi emeritus.

 - 2019: Debbie Ezrin becomes our second executive director.

 - 2021: Temple Beth Ami celebrates its 50th anniversary.